kazurayam/DrivingAWSCloudFormationWithGradleViaAWSCLI/README.md

 A question came up to me. **How can a Gradle `build.gradle` script make full use of AWS CloudFormation?**

+<a name="solution" id="solution"></a>
 ## Solution

 I found 2 possible approaches.

-1. use a Gradle AWS plugin [jp.classmethod.aws](https://github.com/classmethod/gradle-aws-plugin): the plugin adds some Gradle tasks for managing various AWS resources including CloudFormation.
-2. use combination of Gradle + Shell + AWS CLI + CloudFormation:
+1. use combination of Gradle + Shell + AWS CLI + CloudFormation:
 The `build.gradle` scripts calls built-in `Exec` task which executes an external shell script file [`awscli-cooked.sh`](./awscli-cooked.sh) which executes [AWS CLI](https://aws.amazon.com/cli/) to drive CloudFormation.
+2. use a Gradle AWS plugin [jp.classmethod.aws](https://github.com/classmethod/gradle-aws-plugin): the plugin adds some Gradle tasks for managing various AWS resources including CloudFormation.

 I did a research for a few days and got a conclusion that the Gang of Four toolset is better than a single Gradle plugin.